-Switzerland becomes first developed economy to cut interest rate
+Switzerland Becomes First Developed Economy To Cut Interest Rate

-The Swiss National Bank cut interest rates on Thursday -- the first to do so among the major central banks, saying the battle against inflation was working almost two years after launching its monetary tightening campaign.
+(MENAFN- Jordan Times) ZURICH - The Swiss National Bank cut interest rates on Thursday - the first to do so among the major central banks, saying the battle against inflation was working almost two years after launching its monetary tightening campaign.

 In a busy week for central banks, the Federal Reserve on Wednesday held US interest rates steady, but left open the door to three interest rate cuts before the end of the year.